3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Koh Chang: 3 Nights

-Going back south I recommend booking a domestic flight to save time.
-From Chiang Rai fly to Trat Airport (via Bangkok).
-Or alternatively, fly to Bangkok and then take the 6h ride by minivan directly to Koh Chang.
+To save time traveling south, I recommend booking a domestic flight from Chiang Rai to Trat Airport (usually via Bangkok).
+Alternatively, you can fly to Bangkok and take a 6-hour minivan ride directly to Koh Chang.

 Must see and do in Koh Chang